-Notes to the Consolidated Financial Statements For the Year Ended December 31, 2020 i) Cooke Mountain (continued)
+Notes to the Consolidated Financial Statements For the Year Ended December 31, 2021

-9. Mineral Properties (continued)
+10. Mineral Properties (continued)

-(a) Washington, USA (continued)
+(a) Cooke Mountain - Washington, USA (continued)

 On completion of phase 2, a 75%/25% joint venture will be formed.
 If Hochschild elects to forego the phase 2 earn-in, a 60%/40% joint venture will be formed.
 In either case, each party would be responsible for financing its pro rata share of the expenditures, with Hochschild as the operator.